Unisex Perfume: The Case for Scent Without Borders

 Why the gender label on the bottle is the least interesting thing about it — and why a DIY perfume kit is the most honest way to find a unisex signature scent.

 The whole 'for him' / 'for her' thing in perfume is about a hundred years old.
-That's it.
-Before the early twentieth century, fragrance was largely unisex — a personal possession chosen by skin chemistry, not by aisle.
+That is it.
+Before the early twentieth century, fragrance was largely unisex — a personal possession chosen by skin chemistry, not by which side of the aisle you stood in.

 The split was a marketing decision, not an olfactory one.
-Department stores in the 1920s figured out that two SKUs sold more than one.
-The packaging followed: square bottles for men, round for women, blue versus pink, woody versus floral.
+Department stores in the 1920s figured out that two SKUs sold more reliably than one.
+The packaging followed quickly: square bottles for men, round for women, blue versus pink, woody versus floral.
 The split has held, lazily, ever since.

-What's interesting about right now is that the unisex category — once a small avant-garde corner of the market — is where most of the genuinely innovative perfumery is happening.
-Le Labo.
-Byredo.
-D.S. & Durga.
-A whole wave of Indian independents have built entire houses on the premise that the bottle should not pre-decide who wears it.
+What is interesting about the current moment is that the unisex category, once a small avant-garde corner of the market, is where most of the genuinely innovative perfumery is now happening.
+Le Labo, Byredo, D.S. & Durga and a whole wave of Indian independents have built entire houses on the premise that the bottle should not pre-decide who wears it.

-On a chemistry level, this is closer to the truth.
+On a chemistry level this is closer to the truth anyway.
 Skin pH varies far more by individual than by gender.
-The same blend on two different bodies — male, female, anywhere on the spectrum — will read meaningfully differently.
-Trying to prescribe a gender for a fragrance is like prescribing a gender for a song.
+The same blend on two different bodies, regardless of where those bodies sit on any spectrum, will read meaningfully differently.
+Trying to assign a gender to a fragrance is a little like assigning a gender to a song.

-The notes that work best for a true unisex blend are the ones with no inherited cultural baggage.
-Iris.
-Ambrette.
-Vetiver.
-Cedar.
-Soft incense.
-Fig. Tea.
-Bergamot.
-Nothing here insists on a wearer.
+The notes that tend to work best for a true unisex blend are the ones with the least inherited cultural baggage: iris, ambrette, vetiver, cedar, soft incense, fig, tea, bergamot.
+Nothing in that list insists on a particular wearer.

-If you're blending for the first time and unsure where to start — build unisex on purpose.
-It removes one entire category of decision and lets you focus on what actually matters: what *you*, specifically, want to smell like.
-Every Whiff & When DIY perfume kit ships with a deliberately gender-neutral oil palette for exactly this reason; the Signature Kit is the most flexible if you want maximum room to play.
+If you are blending for the first time and unsure where to start, build unisex on purpose.
+It removes one entire category of decision and lets you focus on what actually matters, which is what you specifically want to smell like.
+Every Whiff & When DIY perfume kit ships with a deliberately gender-neutral oil palette for this exact reason.
+The Signature Kit is the most flexible if you want maximum room to play.

-The bottle is just glass.
-The chemistry is just chemistry.
-Wear what your skin tells you to wear — and, ideally, wear something you blended yourself.
+The bottle is just glass, and the chemistry is just chemistry.
+Wear what your skin tells you to wear, and ideally, wear something you blended yourself.

 "Skin does not have a gender.
 It has a chemistry."